This is a torrent-friendly Android VPN app with more than a million installs reported on Google Play.

 VPN Speed claims it allows you to "browse the web as though you were anywhere in the world."
 That's a stretch, particularly with just three locations available in the free version, but we tried it anyway.
 Netflix recognized that we were using a VPN and refused to stream any content, but we were able to bypass protection on YouTube, Comedy Central and BBC iPlayer.

 Our performance tests* suggest you might have streaming problems regardless, as download speeds on the free plan were a sluggish 0.5-3Mbps across all locations.
 We tried Opera Free VPN on the same device immediately afterwards and averaged 9Mbps without any problems.

 Signing up for the Premium plan's free seven-day trial dropped the ads and gave us access to all 21 locations.
 Would this help improve speeds?
 Well, to a degree.
 The UK, US and Netherlands locations seemed more consistent but still delivered around 3Mbps at best.
 But if you're able to use another server, it's possible to get much more.
 Luxembourg gave the best results from our UK testing point with download speeds of around 18Mbps, as much as our connection could manage, and even Singapore managed 6Mbps.

 Whatever plan you're using, VPN Speed does a decent job of protecting your identity from snoopers.
 We pointed our device at ipleak.net, doileak.com and other privacy testing sites, and the service had correctly shielded our IP and DNS addresses at all times.

 VPN Speed works at a basic level, but the irritating ads and slow speeds are a problem, and the commercial Premium plan isn't worth the price.
-You'll be better off with a free product like Opera VPN, or any of the big-name commercial VPNs.
+You'll be better off with a free product, or any of the big-name commercial VPNs like ExpressVPN.